-There are many resources available both locally in your community and online to help you develop a plan and gather supplies.
+There are many resources available both locally and nationally to help you develop a plan and gather supplies.

-People who are deaf, hard of hearing, or deafblind should use alarms with strobe (flashing) lights or vibrating alarms that have been tested by an independent testing laboratory.
-The alarms for sleeping areas with strobe lights are required to be of a special high intensity that can wake a sleeping person.
+People who are Deaf or hard of hearing can use alarms with strobe (flashing) lights or vibrating alarms.
 Most major smoke alarm companies offer alarms with strobe lights.

-Living in rental housing?
-Maryland law requires a landlord to provide a visual smoke detector for a person with hearing loss.
-Public Safety Article 9-102 (b)(6).
-The law reads:
+If you live in a rental housing, Maryland law requires your landlord to provide a visual smoke detector upon request if you are Deaf or hard of hearing.
+In Public Safety Article 9-102 (b)(6), the law reads:

 On written request of a tenant who is deaf or hearing impaired, the landlord shall provide a smoke detector that, when activated, provides a signal that:

 (i) is approved by a nationally recognized testing laboratory for electrical appliances; and

 (ii) is sufficient to warn the deaf or hearing impaired tenant.

 Maryland Governor’s Office of the Deaf and Hard of Hearing Resources

 Virtual Directory NEW!